banteg/iearn-2025-12-investigation/technical-writeup.md

 4) **Remove iSUSD from the accounting path, but keep its underlying inside yTUSD**:
 - `yTUSD.rebalance()` triggers `_withdrawAll()` which calls `_withdrawFulcrum()` and burns the `iSUSD`, redeeming **`215,192.931789489849544490` sUSD** to `yTUSD`.
 - `sUSD` is not included in `_calcPoolValueInToken()`, so this leaves `yTUSD` with assets that its own pricing/accounting ignores.
+  - This `sUSD` originated from the attacker (spent to mint the donated `iSUSD`) and is effectively trapped/unaccounted inside `yTUSD`, acting as attack “fuel”.

 5) **Force a dust-sized accounted pool and trigger catastrophic supply inflation**:
 - Transfer **`0.000000001` TUSD** (`1,000,000,000` wei) to `yTUSD` so that (accounted) pool value is effectively dust and non-zero.